-Lexile Levels: go to http://www.lexile.com/ for information on this program.
+Lexile Levels: go to https://www.lexile.com/ for information on this program.
+It is free to register.

-· This Web site is a fabulous starting point.
-You can take the grade level ranges and use them in CLCD for preliminary choices in choosing books for clients.
+This Web site is a fabulous starting point.
+You can take the grade level ranges and use them in CLCD for preliminary choices in choosing books for students.

-· Remember that your student will be working within a range – 100 below to 50 above his or her score
+Remember that your student will be working within a range – 100 below to 50 above his or her score.
+To find your student’s approximate level, go to: https://fab.lexile.com/

-· Ask your client if s/he finds reading her grade level textbook easy, pretty much on target, or hard – and fill in the appropriate grade level and “circle” on the page
+Ask your student if s/he finds reading her grade level textbook easy, pretty much on target, or hard – and fill in the appropriate grade level and “circle” on the page.
+Follow directions to create a list of potential titles.
+Look these up in our Catalog, or use CLCD to find.
+CLCD gives Lexile and other reading levels for many of its titles.

 Turn to the Children’s Literature Comprehensive Database for title ideas.
 To search for titles using the Children’s Literature Comprehensive Database: